lignumsystem/QSMreader/README.md

 transforms it to Lignum tree and stores as a Lignum xml file. <br />

 The QSM file contains information of one cylinder per line.
 The position of the line in the file defines the number of the cylinder, for example, fifth line from the top specifies the information of cylinder #5.
-Each line contains the following 14 items:
+Each line must contain the following 14 items:
 1. radius (m)
 2. length (m)
 3. start_point_x